Using Lámh Signs with Music Groups

-School choirs and music groups have started to use Lámh signs with songs - these groups include pupils from special schools and mainstream schools.
-Groups for people with intellectual disability have linked with choirs in their community for Lámh music projects.
+School choirs and music groups sometimes use Lámh signs with songs or have linked with choirs in their community for Lámh music projects.

-Please contact the Lámh Development Office to inform them of your project and please note that Lámh can be used for non-profit projects only.
+Contact the Lámh Office and please share your videos with us on Facebook and Instagram!
+Please note that Lámh can be used for not for profit projects only.

 Get support and Get the Lámh signs right!

-It’s really important to remember that for some people Lámh is their main method of communication and therefore in order to do the best for them get the advice of a Lámh Tutor or someone who is fully trained in Lámh when planning your project.
+It’s really important to remember that for some people Lámh is their main method of communication so when you're starting out with using Lámh signs with music, please do get the advice of a Lámh Tutor.
+They can be a great resource to help you plan your project, or contact the Lámh Office.
 You’ll need to choose your songs and they will help you plan which signs to include.
-They can train the choir to use those signs while singing.
-Make sure everyone has the time to learn the songs and signs.
+Make sure everyone has the time to learn the songs and signs!
 The more key people who attend Lámh training, the better for everyone involved.

 How do we link the signs with song words?

-Use the Lámh-a-Song DVD as a model for how you might plan your songs with signs.
-The presenter, Lámheen, doesn’t use sign every word - Lámh is a key word sign system and only some words are signed.
-There are 500 Lámh signs, so some words of songs won’t have Lámh signs for them.
-Signing too many words in a song line really slows down the tempo.
+Use Lámh-a-Song 1 & 2 on Vimeo (free and paid content available) or DVD as a model for how you might plan your songs with signs.
+Our Instagram account often has sing and sign videos up, Sign of the Week, stories and other videos.
+You'lll notice not every word is signed - Lámh is a key word sign system and only some words are signed.
+There are 588 Lámh signs, so some words of songs won’t have Lámh signs for them.

 How will we explain to others what Lámh is?